Marakkar: Lion of the Arabian Sea: Plot

-During the late 1500s, the empire of Portugal allies with the kingdom of Kochi in Malabar, Kerala.
-This is in order to colonise the region by overthrowing the powerful kingdom of Kozhikode, a long time war rival of Kochi.
-Portuguese military commander Alfonso de Noronho trains Kochi soldiers to use firearms and offers them cannons in exchange for trading crops and spices.
-However, the Malabar natives are displeased with the new Cartaz license system they've established which impedes trade with the Arabs.
-Kuttiyali Marakkar, an influential merchant, finds a way to trade while bypassing Portuguese customs laws, but he's sold out by his brother-in-law Moidu who is allied with Alfonso.
+During the late 1500s, the empire of Portugal allies with the kingdom of Kochi in Malabar, Kerala, seeking to colonise the region by overthrowing the rival kingdom of Kozhikode.
+Portuguese commander Alfonso de Noronho trains Kochi soldiers in firearms and supplies cannons in exchange for crops and spices.
+The natives resent the Cartaz licence system, which restricts trade with Arabs.
+Merchant Kuttiyali Marakkar circumvents Portuguese customs, but his brother-in-law Moidu, an ally of Alfonso, betrays him.